 What are some of your favorite products sold at Globe Salon?

 I really love the lines we carry: They’ve been carefully selected with each location in mind.
-So, we offer Kevin Murphy uptown, and Bumble & Bumble downtown; while Kérastase, a luxury treatment line, is available at both.
-My faves include Kevin Murphy’s Hair Resort Spray, which gives the hair amazing texture and sass; and Bumble’s Surf Foam, for the same reasons.
-And Kérastase’s VIP is the most awesome volumizing spray powder on dry hair: It gives texture and movement; and, as a bonus, it smells amazing!
+So, we offer Kevin Murphy uptown and Bumble & Bumble downtown, while Kérastase, a luxury treatment line, is available at both.
+My faves include Kevin Murphy’s Hair Resort Spray, which gives the hair amazing texture and sass, and Bumble’s Surf Foam, for the same reasons.
+Kérastase’s VIP is the most awesome volumizing spray powder on dry hair: It gives texture and movement, and, as a bonus, it smells amazing!

 Globe Salon